-Task 3.3: Priority Investments, Funding Strategy and Next Steps: It is understood that the Plan will be implemented over a number of years, and involve a variety of funding strategies.
 The Plan will identify the next steps and develop an action plan to implement the improvements recommended in the Plan.
 Priorities for public investment and generalized cost estimates will be developed.
 Funding strategies and specific financing options will also be identified.

-Task 3.4: Draft Complete Streets Plan: The Draft Plan will be developed by compiling the memos from the above tasks into a complete and refined draft Plan that will include an introduction and accompanying exhibits and graphics.
+• Draft Complete Streets Plan: The Draft Plan will be developed by compiling the memos from the above tasks into a complete and refined draft Plan that will include an introduction and accompanying exhibits and graphics.
+Final Plan will be ADA accessible.

-- Preliminary concepts for improvements - Conceptual Complete Streets designs exhibits - Identification of priority investments, funding strategy, and next steps - Draft Complete Streets Plan - Final Complete Streets Plan in American with Disabilities Act (ADA) accessible electronic Format
+- Preliminary concepts for improvements

+- Conceptual Complete Streets designs exhibits

+- Identification of priority investments, funding strategy, and next steps

+- Draft Complete Streets Plan

+- Final Complete Streets Plan